 Interpretation AIR will have a "defined contribution" retirement plan, will automatically enroll all eligible employees (i.e., those regularly scheduled to work 25 hours or more per week), and will treat the Executive Director the same as other key employees.
 Rationale By offering equal access to a common retirement plan, AIR avoids unpredictable and inequitable situations.
 A basic level of retirement benefits is available for all eligible employees, including the Executive Director.
 Because AIR's retirement benefits are part of a "defined contribution" plan rather than a "defined benefits" plan (i.e., an example of a "defined benefits" plan is a pension plan that guarantees future benefits), AIR retirement benefits are not considered a long-term liability.
-Evidence - The audited financial statements for 2022 show no long-term liabilities for any reason, including retirement benefits. - AIR's retirement plan through TIAA includes an automatic contribution of a set proportion of an employee's gross monthly salary (with no required employee contribution or match) for all employees who regularly work over 25 hours per week.
+Evidence - The audited financial statements for 2023 show no long-term liabilities for any reason, including retirement benefits. - AIR's retirement plan through TIAA includes an automatic contribution of a set proportion of an employee's gross monthly salary (with no required employee contribution or match) for all employees who regularly work over 25 hours per week.
 Employees also have the option to make pre-tax contributions (subject to IRS limits).
 All eligible employees participated during the reporting period.
-In 2023, the contributions by AIR were increased from 4 percent to 5 percent of staff salaries. - The Executive Director receives the same tax-deferred contribution of 5 percent as other employees and the option to make pre-tax contributions as all other AIR employees per the contract with TIAA.
+In 2024, the contributions by AIR were increased from 5 percent to 7 percent of staff salaries.3 - The Executive Director receives the same tax-deferred contribution of 7 percent as other employees and the option to make pre-tax contributions as all other AIR employees per the contract with TIAA.
+AIR Monitoring Report: Compensation & Benefits 3 AIR is preparing to change retirement plan administrators from TIAA to Voya in late summer of 2024 to provide additional tools, investment options, and services for AIR staff as well as a higher level of service to AIR for plan administration and compliance reporting.